 Got the canning bug?
-You can safely store fruit butter, jam and chutney in your refrigerator or freezer.
-But processing them in a boiling water bath ensures safe storage at room temperature for up to a year.
+You can safely store fruit butter, jam, chutney and pickles in your refrigerator for a few weeks (jams can be kept in the freezer for up to a year).
+To store pickles at room temp, though, you need to can them.
+Processing preserves in a boiling water bath ensures safe storage at room temperature for up to a year.
 Follow these step-by-step instructions.

-CANNING RESOURCES: Home canning equipment, like the set pictured left, is available in hardware stores and online at amazon.com and canningpantry.com ($43-60).
+Home canning equipment, like the set pictured here, is available in hardware stores and online at amazon.com and canningpantry.com.

 Place jars in a large pot and fill the pot with enough water to cover the jars.
 Bring to a simmer (180°F) and simmer for at least 10 minutes—this will prevent the jars from breaking when filled with hot preserves or when transferred to the boiling water bath.
 Keep the jars in simmering water until ready to fill.
 You can also wash and dry jars in the dishwasher; keep jars in dishwasher with the door closed (to keep them warm) and remove them as needed.

 Dry the bands.
 Place new lids (you must use new lids each time you do canning; bands can be reused if in good condition) in a small saucepan, cover with water and bring to a simmer (180°F).
 Lids must be simmered for 10 minutes to “activate” the sealing compound that helps achieve a vacuum seal.
 Keep lids in simmering water until read to use.
 (Do not boil: simmering the lids in water hotter than 180° may interfere with proper sealing.)